milanglacier/yarepl.nvim/README.md

     callback = run_cmd_with_count 'REPLSendLine aichat',
     desc = 'Send motion to Aichat',
 })
-keymap('n', '<Leader>cr', '', {
+-- `<Leader>crap` will send a paragraph to the first aichat REPL.
+-- `2<Leader>crap` will send a paragraph to the second aichat REPL.
+Note that -- `ap` is just an example and can be replaced with any text object or motion. keymap('n', '<Leader>cr', '', {
     callback = run_cmd_with_count 'REPLSendMotion aichat',
     desc = 'Send current line to Aichat',